 Spice pairing: After checking into your lodging, slip downtown to the LXV Wine Lounge for co-owner Neeta Mittal’s spice pairing with her winery’s beautifully crafted wines.
 The lounge is open until 7.

-Dinner: Drive or walk a few blocks west for dinner at Il Cortile.
+Dinner: Drive or walk a few blocks west for a meal at Il Cortile.

-Tour and tasting: The tour at Tablas Creek Vineyard, a pioneering producer of Rhône-style wines, provides a good overview of Paso Robles’s evolution as a grape-growing region.
-Tablas Creek is 14 miles west of downtown Paso Robles on Adelaida Road, but the drive here is winding, so allow 30 minutes minimum to make it.
+Tour and tasting: The tour at Tablas Creek Vineyard, a pioneering producer of Rhône-style wines, provides an overview of Paso Robles’s evolution as a grape-growing region.
+Tablas Creek is 14 miles west of downtown Paso Robles on Adelaida Road.
+The drive here is winding, so allow 30 minutes minimum to make it.

 Olive-oil tasting: At the olive-oil producer Pasolivo you can taste premium olive oils and learn how they’re made.
 The drive here from Tablas Creek takes about 3 minutes.
 Backtrack about a quarter-mile on Adelaida and then turn south (right) onto Vineyard Drive.